ErnestoMendieta/ErnestoMendieta/README.md

 # Hi, I´m Ernesto
 <p align="center">Student of AI engineering from IPN</p>

+## About me:
+- 🌐 Open to new Tecnologies, Always ready to learn new tools
+- 🤝 Ability to work in a team.
+- 🚀 Knowledge in aglie methodologies.
+- 💻 I'm in love with development.
+- 📏 Work with standarts.
+I'm looking to colaborate on any proyects with AI implementations

 ## Student with Experience in Academic Proyects:
 - SQL Databases
 - API REST